Public Service Loan Forgiveness

 The 120 required payments must be made under one or more of the following Direct Loan Program repayment plans:

-for more information on the terms and conditions of the program and to understand what types of public service jobs qualify.
-You may also wish to watch a video on the Public Loan Forgiveness Program
+Review the PSLF fact sheet for more information on the terms and conditions of the program and to understand what types of public service jobs qualify.
+For additional information, check out PSLF Questions and Answers.

 Teacher Loan Forgiveness and Cancellation Programs